-During the year ended December 31, 2022, the Company entered into 36-month office lease agreement for its Nevada operations commencing on April 1, 2022 expiring on March 31, 2025.
-Commitments outstanding within the next twelve months are \$34,561 for lease and operating costs, and the estimate for remaining life of the lease is \$45,017.
+- Office Lease: Reno, Nevada The Company entered into 36-month office lease agreement for its Nevada operations commencing on April 1, 2022, expiring on March 31, 2025.
+Commitments outstanding within the next twelve months are \$34,561 for lease and operating costs, and the estimate remaining life of the lease was \$45,017.
 These future payments were estimated on an undiscounted basis.
-See Note 9 on addition to right of use assets and lease liabilities.

-During the year ended December 31, 2021, the Company entered into a new office lease agreement for its Vancouver office commencing May 1, 2022 until April 30, 2028.
-Commitments outstanding for within the next twelve months are \$40,707 for lease and operating costs, and the estimate for the remaining life of the lease is \$192,647.
+See Note 9 on addition to right of use assets and lease liabilities. - II.
+Office Lease: Vancouver, BC The Company entered into a new office lease agreement for its Vancouver office commencing May 1, 2022, until April 30, 2028.
+Commitments outstanding within the next twelve months are \$40,707 for lease and operating costs, and the estimate for the remaining life of the lease was \$192,647.
 These future payments were estimated on an undiscounted basis.